Optimal Control of the Multiphase Stefan Problem: Description of Main Results

-The proof of Theorem \ref{existence} hinges upon showing the weak continuity of the cost functional $\n J$.
-The weak continuity of $\n J$ will be established by proving $L_{\infty}(D)$ bound and $W_2^{1,1}(D)$ - energy estimation for the solution to the discrete Stefan problem and subsequent use of compactness of the family of interpolations. \\
+is not empty. \end{theorem} The proof of Theorem \ref{existence} hinges upon showing the weak continuity of the cost functional $\n J$.
+The weak continuity of $\n J$ will be established by proving an $L_{\infty}(D)$ bound and a $W_2^{1,1}(D)$ - energy estimation for the solution to the discrete Stefan problem, and subsequent use of compactness of the family of interpolations.